asdacap/agvc/MyLog.md

 The subscription already had been tuned to run every minute.
 So its probably an issue minimongo.
 I guess realtime update came at a cost.

 I've splitted each reading type into its own collection.
-With that I can combine some subscription.
-Unfortunately, no change in client cpu usage can be seen.
+With that, I can combine some subscription.
+Unfortunately, no change in client cpu usage can be seen even with that.

 It turns out, the major cause of the 28ms loop interval is the RFID reader having a timeout of 25ms.
 Reduced that by half.
 Now the loop interval is 16ms.

 Explicitly setting nodelay on the TCP socket on server and arduino did not improve the response time.

+In total for today, there is about 23 commit.
+There are various minor changes.
+One of those is that the AGV icon will now blink when the status is not "normal".
+Then, I finally removed the wifly_hq library.
+The connection status is detected using a wire from the wifly module.
+The chart now have a reading range.
+The selectable range are 1 minute, 10 minute and 1 hour.
+Be careful when selecting 1 hour as the reading that is updated every second will load about 3600 record.
+So the browser will hang.
+Strangely, as I expect the Meteor developer to have some thought on blocking user's UI.
+Another ui change is the addition of alert if the reading value is too high or too low.

+Finally after doing various stuff, the high CPU usage was resolved by animating the icon direcly through DOM.
+Actual cause of high CPU usage is probably React's internal mechanism acting up.

+The response time has been improved by about 10 ms by specifying wifly to send data when it found a newline character.
+I experimented with sending data directly to the machine interface instead of into mongodb and then the interface picking that up.
+The result is higher than expected difference of about 20ms.

+Aside from that, I've added a bandwidth reading.
+Strangely there seems to be data being sent from the server to the agv even if the agv is offline.
+Will check that out tomorrow.